mrsahin101/BOOKS/Embedded_Systems/FreeRTOS/Mastering_the_FreeRTOS_Real_Time_Kernel/Chapter3_Task_Management/Notes.md

 #define configUSE_TIME_SLICING      (ANY_VALUE)
 ```

-- When co-opertive scheduler is used, context-switching will only occr when **Running** state task enters **Blocked** state, or the Running state task explicitly **yields** by calling <code>taskYIELD()</code>.
+- When co-opertive scheduler is used, context-switching will only occur when **RUNNING** state task enters **BLOCKED** state, or the Running state task explicitly **yields** by calling <code>taskYIELD()</code>.
 - Tasks are never pre-empted, so time slicing cannot be used.

 ![RTOS](..//Images/FreeRTOS_Co_Operative.PNG)

 ### Important NOTE :
-- In multi-tasking application, application writer must take care that resource is **not** accessed by more than one task simultaneously, as simultaneous acces could corrupt the resource.
+- In multi-tasking application, application writer must take care that resource is **not** accessed by more than one task simultaneously, as simultaneous access could corrupt the resource.
 - Consider following example : Task 1 writing "abcde" and Task 2 writing "123456" to uart.
-- Task 1 writes "abc" then leaves **Running** state, and Task 2 writes "123456" and leaves **Running** state, Then task 1 goes into **Running** state and writes remaining of string.
+- Task 1 writes "abc" then leaves **RUNNING** state, and Task 2 writes "123456" and leaves **RUNNING** state, Then task 1 goes into **RUNNING** state and writes remaining of string.
 So data gets corrupted.
 - We can avoid this type of problem with co-operative scheduling.
 - But usually this type of problem solved in **pre-emptive** scheduling with tokens and events.
 Giving access to resource with tokens.